Skip to main content

 Usually

-the elk herds can be spotted near the trail after a mile.
-The elks are used to
+the elk herds can be spotted not so far from the trail after a mile.

 hikers so they are not running away or hiding, some time they can walk few